someguy171/welcome/guide.md

 If you having a gaming mouse, it could have side buttons.
 In web browsers and most apps, you can use two of these buttons to go back or forward one page.
 It can be different for every mouse, so test which ones work on your mouse.

+## Important parts of a computer

+CPU - The Central Processing Unit is the brain of the computer.
+Your CPU power is especially important in open world games.

+RAM - Random Access Memory stores programs that are currently being used.
+Having more RAM will allow you to have more apps open, like a game + music app + video app + Discord + more, without impacting general performance.

+GPU - The Graphics Processing Unit handles visuals.
+Your GPU is the most influential for performance in PC games.

+Motherboard - The body of the PC.
+All other components are seated on or are connected to the "mobo."

+Monitor - The screen that connects to your GPU in the PC.
+Usually 60Hz (fps), but can be 120Hz or 144Hz.

+If you want to find out these parts' names, specs or details, use CPU-Z (in [Other apps](#other-apps)).

 ## Initial admin
 Go to Settings, Update & Security, Windows Update, and select `Check for Updates`.
 Wait for the updates to download, and restart your PC as many times as needed.